Isaac-McClure/space-traders-ui/README.txt

-A usable UI for SpaceTraders using pure js.
+A user interface for SpaceTraders using Angular.

-This is mostly a project for self-education.
+This is a practice project.